It's Hummer Time: Plot

 After a cross-fade, the cat then attaches fuchsia petals to a fishing rod hook, with a red balloon on top.
-After launching it into the air, the hummingbird paints a picture of the cat onto the balloon and drags it down to the bulldog, who notices the cat's image and then says (quoting Tweety during the process): "I tawt I taw a puddy tat!"
+After launching it into the air, the hummingbird paints a picture of the cat onto the balloon and drags it down to the bulldog, who notices the cat's image and then says (quoting Tweety): "I tawt I taw a puddy tat!"
 The dog eventually pops the balloon containing the cat's picture, and then tugs the fishing line containing the fuchsia petals, prompting the cat to pull him over to his location.
 The dog then pulls the cat towards a rain pipe and pulls him through it from the roof of a house (essentially giving him the same treatment as The Fence).

 While thinking of yet another plan, the bird flies around the cat as he follows it to the dog, with the bird walking around his bones.
 After lunging towards the two, the cat realizes that he only got to the bones (due to the hummingbird flying away again), and the dog promptly subjects him to a modified cement mixer, which he sets to The Thinker, resulting of a replica of the statue of the same name but with the cat in place of the actual man.
 Next, The hummingbird attempts to trick the cat into thinking that the dog ate it.
 In response, the cat applies sneezing powder against the dog's nose to open his mouth, and after taking a flashlight to look inside, the dog sneezes and subjects the cat to his final punishment: The Works, which starts out with the fence and takes him towards a long trail leading into the same cement mixer for "The Thinker."
 Unfortunately for him, the hummingbird ties the dog to a rope that was also used for the cat, essentially now meaning that both animals become subject to the rig.
-The cartoon ends with both animals in the mixer as the hummingbird sets it to "Bird Bath," resulting in them now becoming a shared bird bath as the bird dives into it off the cat's tongue.
+The cartoon ends with both animals in the mixer as the hummingbird sets it to "Bird Bath," resulting in them now becoming a shared bird bath as the bird dives into it off the cat's tongue whilst mockingly mimicking the cat by saying "Oh no, not the BIRD BATH!
+Not that!"